On April 24, 1922 the Star-Telegram reported that recent rains had “benefited” parts of Texas. That was the only weather news on its front page:

 This was the front page the next day:

-Yes, on the calendar of the Trinity River, often April often been the cruelest month.
+Yes, on the calendar of the Trinity River, often April has been the cruelest month.

 Fourteen years after Fort Worth’s second-worst flood in its history occurred on April 17-20, 1908, the Trinity River was in a mood once again.
 During just twelve hours overnight on April 24-25 Fort Worth received a record nine inches of rain.
 Rainfall was heavy in the watershed upstream as well.
 (April 1922 would be Fort Worth’s wettest month on record, with 17.64 inches of rain, exceeding the 16.96 inches of May 2015.)